 Teaching

-The University of Marburg offers two thematically separate and largely complementary neuroscience MSc programs.
-They provide highly research-oriented training in a wide spectrum of neuroscience topics, linking basic science and clinical research.
-Within these programs, the Laboratory for Multimodal Neuroimaging offers a wide range of lectures, seminars, workshops and internships throughout the year.
-These courses provide training in both the basic scientific and technological principles of modern neuroimaging methods and their applications to understand cognitive functions and mental and neurological disorders.
-Albeit most of these courses were developed for the MSc programs, they are open to students from other disciplines (e.g., psychology, medicine or physics).
+The University of Marburg offers two thematically distinct and complementary Master’s programs in neuroscience.
+Both programs provide highly research-oriented training across a broad spectrum of neuroscience topics, bridging basic science and clinical research.
+Within these programs, the Laboratory for Multimodal Neuroimaging offers a wide range of lectures, seminars, workshops, and internships throughout the year.
+These courses provide training in both the fundamental scientific and technological principles of modern neuroimaging methods and their application to the study of cognitive functions as well as mental and neurological disorders.
+Although most of these courses were originally developed for the MSc programs, they are also open to students from related disciplines such as psychology, medicine, and physics.

-Our weekly lab colloquium takes place each Friday from 10 am to 12 pm.
-It is open for interested students and Bachelor- and Master candidates.
-We usually discuss ongoing research projects as well as recent publications in the field of neuroimaging and cognitive neuroscience.
-This colloquium is complemented by regular talks from invited speakers.
-These talks take place at Tuesday from 2 pm to 4 pm.
-If you are interested in joining our lab colloquium, please email us.
+Our weekly lab colloquium takes place every Friday from 9:00 a.m. to 11:00 a.m. and is open to interested students as well as Bachelor’s and Master’s candidates.
+We regularly discuss ongoing research projects and recent publications in the fields of neuroimaging and cognitive neuroscience.
+The colloquium is complemented by invited guest lectures, which take place on Tuesdays from 2:00 p.m. to 4:00 p.m.